muhammetbozkurt/Nvida-paper-and-DQN-For-DuckiTown/README.md

 ## Modified NVidia's End-To-End Steering Model

-This section’s work was completed by Muhammet Bozkurt.

 We modified NVIDIA’s model to function as a classifier instead of a regressor.
 The key changes include:
 - Replacing the single output neuron with three neurons to represent left, right, and no movement, assuming constant forward velocity.
 - Adding a softmax function to produce a probability distribution for the three output neurons.